 The facility is equipped with several backups in the event of power failure, including a backup generator and a bulk liquid nitrogen tank which allows for vapour phase storage of samples in the BiOS should the generator fail.
 BiOS is monitored around the clock with alarms and alerts being sent directly to Biorepository staff, as well as the technical support team, in real-time for immediate action.

-The SU Biorepository Unit will be fully compliant with ISO 20387:2018 and ISBER (International Society for Biological and Environmental Repositories) guidelines, and will function in accordance with all ethical and regulatory requirements.
+The Unit will follow the ISBER guidelines, be compliant with ISO 20387:2018 and will function in accordance with all the necessary ethical and regulatory requirements.

 Hamilton BiOS L5